 Getting started and getting help

-- The first thing you need to do is to read the game overview for the one shot track and/or the standard/collusion tracks.
+- The first thing you need to do is to read the game overview for the track you plan to submit to.
+These will be posted here once the new iteration of the competition starts.
+You can check last year's rules for the one shot track and/or the standard/collusion tracks.

 - If you are not registered here, do so to received updates and be able to submit your agents later here.

 - After deciding which track(s) to participate in, check there detailed description that will be posted here (for 202, check OneShot Standard/Collusion).